Talking therapies (including counselling, psychotherapy and CBT)

 - Psychodynamic therapy - focuses on how a person's current behaviour and relationships are affected by their unconscious thoughts and past experiences (particularly childhood experiences).

-- Family therapy - involves a family working with one or more therapists to help resolve their problems.
-Family therapy is particularly interested in the relationships between family members.
+- Family therapy or systemic therapy - involves a family working with one or more therapists to help resolve their problems.
+Family therapy is particularly focused on the relationships between family members.

-- The humanistic therapies - encourage people to think about their feelings and take responsibility for their thoughts and actions in terms of life's meaning and values, and achieving the highest potential.
+- Humanistic therapies - encourage people to think about their feelings and take responsibility for their thoughts and actions by reflecting on their life's meaning and values.
 The emphasis of humanistic therapies is on personal growth.

-A psychotherapist will help a person increase their understanding of how their personality and life experiences influence their current thoughts, feelings, relationships and behaviour.
-This may lead to changes in thinking and behaviour that will help people deal with their problems and difficult situations more successfully.
+A psychotherapist will help a person to understand how their personality, beliefs and life experiences influence their current thoughts, feelings, relationships and behaviour.
+This may lead to changes in the way people think and behave that will in turn help them to deal with their problems and difficult situations more successfully.

 Cognitive behavioural therapy (CBT)

-Talking therapies can involve a number of regular face-to-face sessions that usually last for an hour, but can be shorter.
-There is an initial assessment where the therapist will obtain an idea of the problem and some background information.
-The therapist will then discuss a treatment plan with the person.
+Talking therapies can involve a number of regular face-to-face sessions.
+Each usually lasts for an hour, but can be shorter.
+There is an initial assessment during which the therapist will obtain an idea of the problem and some background information about the person.
+The therapist will then agree a therapy plan with the person.
 It is also possible to receive certain talking therapies, such as counselling and CBT, over the telephone or online.
-Cognitive behavioural therapists will also recommend that the person carries out 'homework' between sessions to help reinforce what is learnt in the session and to try out new ideas.
-This may include keeping a diary or filling out thought records.
+If someone is having CBT, they will agree to do 'homework' between sessions to help reinforce what is learnt in the session and to try out new ideas.
+This may include keeping a diary or filling out 'thought records'.
+It may also include practising breathing exercises and relaxation techniques.

-There is no standard length of time for therapy.
-The number of sessions required will depend on the type of problem, the type of therapy, how it is delivered (eg face-to-face or by phone) and who is giving the therapy (eg NHS therapist, private therapist or charity).
-With counselling and psychotherapy some people get everything they need from one session or from just a few.
+There is no standard length of time for a course of therapy.
+The number of sessions required will depend on the type of problem, the type of therapy, how it is delivered (eg face-to-face or by phone) and who is providing the therapy (eg NHS therapist, private therapist or charity).
+Some people get everything they need from one session or from just a few.
 Others may require counselling or psychotherapy over a much longer period of time, for months or, more rarely, years.
 CBT usually involves a programme of 5-20 sessions.

 Successful therapy depends very much on the development of a trusting relationship between the therapist and the client.
 It is therefore important that people work with a therapist whose approach and manner they are comfortable with.
 The relationship between a client and a therapist is confidential.
-This means that what is discussed during therapy will not be disclosed to anyone else.
+This means that what is discussed during therapy will not generally be disclosed to anyone else.
 However, there are some exceptions to this which should be discussed during the first meeting.
+For example, someone with dementia may - with their consent - be supported by a family member in the sessions.

 How can talking therapies help someone with dementia?